mhrivnak/golockcost/README.rst

 Analysis
 --------

+It is interesting to note that the overhead penalty is roughly linear, dropping by a factor of 10 each time the job size increases by a factor of 10.

 The first block shows a job size of 100 microseconds.
 That's 10,000 jobs to get through one second of work!
 Each job requires a channel operation on the way in, and another on the way out, so that's 20,000 channel operations for one